run-nan/open-docs/docs/dev/migration-guide/migrating-pd-cli-based-plugin-project.md

 # Migrate the PD CLI-based plugin project

-With the release of official versions of `ONES CLI` and `OP CLI` implemented in Nodejs, developers can use the new version of CLI tools to replace all functions of `PD CLI`.
+With the release of official versions of `ONES CLI` and `OP CLI` implemented in Node.js, developers can use the new version of CLI tools to replace all functions of `PD CLI`.

 Using the new version of the CLI tools requires some unavoidable migration work for plugin projects, we apologize for any inconvenience.